mbootsman/marcelbootsman-statamic/content/collections/pages/authorbox.md

             text: '{{ job:company }}'
           -
             type: text
-            text: ". where he helps Kinsta's client base grow with " -
+            text: '. where he helps clients and partners grow with their business with ' -
             type: text
             marks: